complexico/.github/profile/README.md

 ### *Computer-assisted Lexicology and Lexicography (CompLexico)*

-A small research sub-group within [CIRHSS](https://www.cirhss.org/) at the Faculty of Humanities, Udayana University.
-It is initiated and led by Gede Primahadi Wijaya Rajeg.
-CompLexico aims at both pedagogical and research-related goals.
+A small research sub-group within [CIRHSS](https://www.cirhss.org/) at the Faculty of Humanities, Udayana University (formalised in 2024 by the Research and the Outreach Department of Udayana University). *CompLexico* is initiated and led by Gede Primahadi Wijaya Rajeg.
+It aims at both pedagogical and research-related goals.
 The pre-cursor of *CompLexico* is Gede's research interest in corpus linguistics and lexicology, manifested in (i) his teaching of corpus linguistics for undergraduate students in the English Lexicology and Lexicography and for the Linguistics Doctoral program at Udayana University, and in (ii) his postdoctoral work at the University of Oxford to develop lexical resources for Enggano, an endangered Austronesian language spoken on the Enggano island, Indonesia.

 ### About the logo